privacy-tech-lab/gpc-ai-agents-prototypes/README.md

-# gpc-ai-agents-prototypes
+# GPC AI Agents Prototypes

-Repo for GPC prototype software implementations in the agentic web
+Repo for GPC prototype software implementations in the agentic web.